MarcelGarus/server/blog/draft-kakuro.md

 While this is nice to read and easy to understand (if you're familiar with sets), it's also a performance sink.

 Complexity-wise, `rust:HashSet`s are a good choice, but they pay for that with a *huge* constant factor:
-Every item is hashed into an 8-byte number, and then assigned to a bucket in an array that needs to be maintained.
+Every item is hashed into an 8-byte number and then assigned to a bucket in an array that needs to be maintained.
 When adding an item, several edge cases need to be caught, like hash collisions or growing the bucket array.
 This might make sense if you store many items, but for *nine digits at most,* a `rust:HashSet` is a huge beast you're unleashing on your code.
-It's like using a printer to write your shopping list – sure, it works, but unless you need to buy hundreds of ingredients for a complicated recipe, writing it down by hand is faster.
+It's like using a library indexing system to store your shopping list – sure, it works, but unless you need to buy hundreds of ingredients for a complicated recipe, writing it down by hand on a single sheet of paper is faster.
 Especially if you only have nine items.

 So let's get rid of the `rust:HashSet`s (yes, plural) and replace them with custom code that changes an array of booleans depending on what digits exist: